The 7 Survey Emails That Will Upgrade Your Marketing

 There’s a reason top marketers send survey emails so frequently — they work.

-1. The welcome email survey
+1. Welcome email survey

 After they click, he sends them personalized travel advice that matches their choice.
 For example, if a subscriber chooses Europe, he sends them content exclusively about Europe.
+He can send personalized emails like this because AWeber lets him send a specific email message based on which link a subscriber has clicked.

 2. The pre-launch survey email

-For example, this survey email from The Path asks subscribers to tell them what kind of new products they’d like.
+This example of a pre-launch survey email from The Path asks subscribers to tell them what kind of new products they’d like.

-3. The post-purchase email
+3. Post-purchase email

 Want to know what your customers think of your product or service after they purchase?
 Send them a survey.